lsbFlying/resy/README-EN.md

 <details>
 <summary>changed logs</summary>

+🌟`v4.0.2`：Fixed the processing bug that the logic data of getDerivedStateFromProps of view is empty

 🌟`v4.0.1`：Fixed the problem of setting the corresponding key value multiple times when using the hookInitialState initialization hook parameter of useStore